Super-stability in the Student-Project Allocation Problem with Ties: Empirical Evaluation

 \subsubsection{Experiment 1}

-In the first experiment, we increased the number of students $n_1$ while maintaining a constant ratio of projects, lecturers, project capacities and lecturer capacities as described above.
-For various values of $n_1 \; (100 \leq n_1 \leq 1000)$ in increments of $100$, we created $1000$ randomly-generated instances.
-The length of each student's preference list was fixed at $50$.
+In our first experiment, we examined how the length of the students' preference lists affects the existence of a super-stable matching.
+We increased the number of students $n_1$ while maintaining a constant ratio of projects, lecturers, project capacities and lecturer capacities as described above.
+For various values of $n_1 \; (100 \leq n_1 \leq 1000)$ in increments of $100$, we varied the length of each student's preference list for various values of $x$ ($5 \leq x \leq 50$) in increments of $5$; and with each of these parameters, we randomly generated $1000$ instances.
 For all the preference lists, we set $t_{d_s} = t_{d_l} = 0.005$ (on average, $1$ out of $5$ students has a single tie of length $2$ in their preference list, and this holds similarly for the lecturers).

-The result displayed in Fig.~\ref{experiment1} shows that the proportion of instances that admit a super-stable matching decreases as the number of students increases.
+The result, which is displayed in Fig.~\ref{super-experiment1}, shows that as we varied the length of the preference list, there was no significant uplift in the number of instances that admitted a super-stable matching.
+In most cases, we observed that the proportion of instances that admit a super-stable matching is slightly higher when the preference list length is $50$ compared to when the preference list length is $5$.
+The result also shows that the proportion of instances that admit a super-stable matching decreases as the number of students increases.
+Further, we recorded the time taken for our algorithm's implementation to terminate, and as can be seen in Table \ref{fig:super-time-table}, for an instance size of $1000$ and preference list length $50$, the algorithm terminates in approximately $0.4$ second.